Congratulations to our 2010 Grantees!

 $5000

-To celebrate the centennial of the nation’s oldest working vertical lift bridge, this project turns the Hawthorne Bridge in Portland, OR into a kinetic art installation.
-A solar-powered lighting display, installed for the duration of the festival, makes use of interactive elements to transform the bridge’s traffic into a catalyst for moving light.
-For one hour on the night of Saturday, July 31, the Hawthorne Bridge will raise to reveal a projection screen stretched across the displaced area of the lift span.
-The screen provides a framework to give a visual tour of Portland—who we are, where we’ve come from, and where we’re going—using gathered media from the last 100 years, text-based interactions from our audience, and captured images from the event.
-This display, produced in conjunction with a free concert on the Morrison Bridge, will be visible from neighboring bridges, both banks of the river, and downtown buildings.
-The Hawthorne Bridge Centennial Project will be a spectacle to remember!
+To celebrate the centennial of the nation’s oldest working vertical lift bridge, this project turned the Hawthorne Bridge in Portland, OR into a kinetic art installation.
+A solar-powered lighting display, installed for the duration of the festival, made use of interactive elements to transform the bridge’s traffic into a catalyst for moving light.
+For one hour on the night of Saturday, July 31, the Hawthorne Bridge was raised to reveal a projection screen stretched across the displaced area of the lift span.
+The screen provided a framework to give a visual tour of Portland and its community—who they are, where they came from, and where they’re going—using gathered media from the last 100 years, text-based interactions from their audience, and captured images from the event.
+This display, produced in conjunction with a free concert on the Morrison Bridge, was visible from neighboring bridges, both banks of the river, and downtown buildings.
+The Hawthorne Bridge Centennial Project was a spectacle to remember!
 Estimated audience: 40,000+

 Opening event